Marco153/liz/src/include/imgui/docking/docs/FAQ.md

 You may write your own one-liner wrappers to facilitate user code (tip: add new functions in ImGui:: namespace from your code).
 - Dear ImGui applications often need to make intensive use of strings.
 It is expected that many of the strings you will pass to the API are raw literals (free in C/C++) or allocated in a manner that won't incur a large cost on your application.
-Please bear in mind that using `std::string` on applications with a large amount of UI may incur unsatisfactory performances.
+Please bear in mind that using `own_std::string` on applications with a large amount of UI may incur unsatisfactory performances.
-Modern implementations of `std::string` often include small-string optimization (which is often a local buffer) but those are not configurable and not the same across implementations.
+Modern implementations of `own_std::string` often include small-string optimization (which is often a local buffer) but those are not configurable and not the same across implementations.
 - If you are finding your UI traversal cost to be too large, make sure your string usage is not leading to an excessive amount of heap allocations.
 Consider using literals, statically sized buffers, and your own helper functions.
 A common pattern